-The CRM team are the people who implement the CRM platform guided by the vision and goals set by the Product Owner and the under the mentorship of the Agile Coach.
+The CRM development team are the people who implement the CRM platform guided by the vision and goals set by the product owner and the under the mentorship of the scrum master.
 It's their role to analyse the requirements, the design, configure, customise, and test features that meet those requirements.

-How many team members should be on the CRM team?
+How many team members should be on the CRM development team?

-It doesn't matter how many team members your CRM team has, as long as the team has all the skills needed to implement the CRM system.
+It doesn't matter how many team members your dev team has, as long as the team has all the skills needed to implement the CRM system.

 When I implemented a Microsoft Dynamics CRM system for medical asset management at Guy's Hospital, I was the only person in the team for several months before Greg Owens joined the project.
 (This was a few years before he became a famous racing driver.)

-When I was the Agile Coach for the Salesforce Sales Cloud implementation at Red Bull, Tiffany Chen was the CRM team.
+When I was the scrum master for the Salesforce Sales Cloud implementation at Red Bull, Tiffany Chen was the dev team.

 How about bigger teams?
 What's the upper limit?